github/codeql/javascript/ql/lib/change-notes/2023-07-28-mad-log-injection.md

 ---
 category: minorAnalysis
 ---
-* Added support for Model as Data for Log-injection query
+* Added `log-injection` as a customizable sink kind for log injection.